KRY

 The Problem

 KRY is one of Europe's leading digital healthcare platforms.
-Beyond telemedicine, KRY operates physical hospitals and healthcare facilities in Sweden, offering a broad range of in-person consultations alongside its digital services across Sweden, France, the UK, and Norway.
-Thousands of consultations daily, across four markets, through a symptom-driven booking funnel.
+Beyond telemedicine, KRY operates physical healthcare facilities in Sweden, offering a broad range of in-person consultations alongside its digital services across Sweden, France, the UK, and Norway.
+Thousands of consultations daily, across four markets, physically and digitally.

 Like most companies that have reached a strong product maturity, KRY needs to find less obvious opportunities for growth.
 Some of them consist in fine-tuning the growth engine, improving conversion at specific funnel steps, for specific patient segments, in specific markets.